 2. Continue Shooting Practice

-It warms up the muscles, most likely building muscle memory with guns and children are just that much more confident for next season.
+It warms up the muscles, most likely building muscle memory, and guns and children are just that much more confident for next season.
 Practice is both precise and teaches clean and accurate shots.

 How to Practice: